Kansas regulator mulls probe of Evergy's deal with hedge fund Elliott

 By David French and Svea Herbst-Bayliss

-The accord with Elliott established a committee within Evergy's board of directors that is exploring whether the company should be sold or implement a significant cost-cutting program.
+Evergy's accord with Elliott established a committee on the utility's board of directors that is exploring whether the company should be sold or implement a significant cost-cutting program.
 The committee is due to make a recommendation to the company's board by July 30.

 Kansas Corporation Commission (KCC) staff petitioned the utility regulator to launch a probe into Evergy's ability to provide efficient service at "just and reasonable rates" as a result of any transaction the company pursues, according to a Thursday filing.